 About the Author

 Leia Yen is a fourth-year transfer student in the English major, Digital Humanities minor, and Global Studies minor programs at UCLA.
-Her own mixed cultural background drew her to transnational literature courses where she was excited to find company in works that negotiated familiar questions of hybridity, religion, race, nationality, and gender.
-She is also interested in understanding the ways that digital technology allows more narratives to be represented in an increasingly connected world.
+She is interested in understanding the ways that digital technology allows more narratives to be represented in an increasingly connected world.
 Her hope is that by interrogating the intersections of technology, globalization, and human narratives, digital platforms and tools can be used to empower the representation of minority communities without violating their autonomy or cultural integrity.
 After graduating, Leia plans on continuing her research in graduate school with the goal of eventually teaching in higher education.